dennisgan/dapaas.github.io/faq.md

 #### Are all my data and/or transformations on DataGraft public?

-When creating transformations or publishing data you can choose whether you want them to be public (i.e. visible on the DataGraft portal) or private (i.e. only you have access to them).
+When creating transformations or publishing data you are hosting them on DataGraft.
+You can choose whether you want to make them public (i.e. visible on the DataGraft portal) or private (i.e. only you have access to them).

 #### What can I do with DataGraft?